haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 the implementations for ``train`` and ``test`` methods.
-You can also implement the ``validate`` method if you want and all these methods will automatically be serialized into FL plans when we move into FL deployment.

-The `BaseTrainer <../fedrec/trainers/base_trainer.py>`__ abstracts away the basic methods needed to be implemented.
+You can also implement the ``validate`` method if you want and all these methods will automatically be serialized into FL plans when we move into FL deployment.The `BaseTrainer <../fedrec/trainers/base_trainer.py>`__ abstracts away the basic methods needed to be implemented.

 Simply subclass the ``BaseTrainer`` and create your trainer object.
 We will call this DLRMTrainer